 - 1/2–1 cup shredded cheese- Mexican cheese blend, cheddar, mozzarella, or vegan cheese

 - Garnish: cilantro, sour cream or sliced avocado, hot sauce

 - Cut spaghetti squash in half, and scrape out seeds.
 If cutting in half horizontally, create a stable base by slicing of a little of the ends, so they stand upright, creating a “bowl”(or fee free to cut vertically).

 - Place on a parchment lined or greased baking sheet, cut-side, faced down, and place in the hot oven for 40 minutes until fork tender.

-- When spaghetti squash is tender, ( pierce with a knife through the skin) carefully, using a fork, fluff and stir the inside of the squash, scraping it away from the sides.
+- When spaghetti squash is tender, carefully, using a fork, fluff and stir the inside of the squash, scraping it away from the sides.
 Place it in a bowl and mix with the black bean filling.
 Add more enchilada sauce to taste and mix in some cheese.
 Adjust salt and heat to taste.

 - Garnish with cilantro, avocado or sour cream, and hot sauce.

-Keywords: stuffed spaghetti squash, mexican spaghetti squash, twice baked spaghetti squash, baked spaghetti squash,
+Keywords: stuffed spaghetti squash, spaghetti squash casserole, mexican spaghetti squash, twice baked spaghetti squash, baked spaghetti squash,